 - 1. Choose a current evidenced-based professional nursing journal article pertaining to a mental health topic from the CINAHL database at the COM library online. - 2.
-Interpret, analyze, and summarize the data in the article in your own words. - 3.
-State the implications for nurses in your own words citing references to support your position. - 4.
-Include your personal reactions to the conclusions in the article in your own words. - 5.
+Interpret, analyze, and summarize the data in the article in your own words.
+Summary should contain type of study, number, or participants in the study, how was the data analyzed, and key findings of the study.

+- 3. State the implications for nurses in your own words citing references to support your position. - 4.
+State impact on patient care citing material found from the study in the article. - 5.
+Include your personal reactions to the conclusions in the article in your own words. - 6.
 Include the APA citation and permalink to full-text article in document.
-Submit to safe assign. - 6.
-Present the summary to the clinical group during post conference. - 7.
+Submit to safe assign.
+Do not attach the article. - 7.
+Present the summary to the clinical group in the online group discussion board. - 8.
 Submit your written review via Bb